yugokato/pytest-data-loader/README.md

 ## Lazy Loading

-Lazy loading is enabled by default for all loaders to improve performance, especially with large datasets.
+Lazy loading is enabled by default for all loaders to improve efficiency, especially with large datasets.
 During the test collection phase, Pytest receives a lazy object as a test parameter instead of the actual data.
 The data is resolved only when it is needed during test setup.
 If you need to disable this behavior for a specific test for some reason, you can specify the `lazy_loading=False`